-Plaintiffs' attempt to bring suit against General Henry also fails.
+Plaintiffs' attempt to bring suit against General Henry fails.
 Plaintiffs have not pleaded any facts plausibly demonstrating General Henry had any specific duty or direct role in enforcing either HAVA's or the NVRA's requirements.
 (Doc.
-1 ¶ 69.)
-Instead, directly contradicting the law, Plaintiffs rely on the General's general duty to enforce the laws of the Commonwealth and supervisory power over the OAG.
+12¶ 67.)
+Instead, directly contradicting the law, Plaintiffs rely on the General's general duty to enforce the laws of the Commonwealth and supervisory power over the OAG, as well as her purported duty to "ensur[e] state actors, including those acting within the Pennsylvania Department of State, are complying with Pennsylvania law".
 (Id.)
-Thus, General Henry is entitled to Eleventh Amendment immunity.
+Furthermore, while General Henry has a duty to enforce state law, HAVA and the NVRA are federal law.